ptomulik/testmd/rst/README.rst

   partner on the other mesh; different mesh geometries, data distributions and the conservation of fluxes must be considered here.

-The basic structure is shown in `user manual <http://www.mpcci.de/fileadmin/mpcci/download/MpCCI-4.3.0/doc/pdf/MpCCIdoc.pdf>`_ (Chap V-1.1).
+The basic structure is shown in `manual <http://www.mpcci.de/fileadmin/mpcci/download/MpCCI-4.3.0/doc/pdf/MpCCIdoc.pdf>`_ (User Manual, V-1.1).

 Physical domains: